-This is not just the remembrance of Christ’s one-time sacrifice, but a belief in re-presenting Jesus’ sacrifice again and again at this event in order to appease God’s wrath, often referred to as Transubstantiation and Eucharist.
+This is not just the remembrance of Christ’s one-time sacrifice, but a belief in re-presenting Jesus’ sacrifice again and again at this event to appease God’s wrath, often referred to as Transubstantiation and Eucharist.

 The equivalent for Protestantism is the Communion where the bread and wine are simply symbols.

-Within Catholicism, this assumes to literally be the body and blood of Christ though the accidents and substance of something, which turns into these when the Priest (with the anointing) holds them.
+Within Catholicism, this assumes to literally be the body and blood of Christ through the accidents and substance of something, which turns into these when the Priest (with the anointing) holds them.
 The bible verse John 6:35 is often referred to with the mention of Christ’s flesh being eaten.

 In short, it is not only about what the bread and wine then do, but also what they also become.

-Sometimes called the Sacrament of Christian maturity, or Chrismation.
+Sometimes called the Sacrament of Christian maturity or Chrismation.

-In addition, this is where the Holy Spirit is formally requested.
+Also, this is where the Holy Spirit is formally requested.

-A Catholic marriage is also an important means of grace in itself, in addition to the usual principle of commitment of two people before God.
+A Catholic marriage is also an important means of grace in itself, in addition to the usual principle of the commitment of two people before God.